scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Fire Resistance.*** This creature has Resistance 2 against fire damage and takes 1 wound when exposed to water.

-***Volitile.*** If this creature is reduced to 0 health from a source other than water it violently explodes.
+***Volatile.*** If this creature is reduced to 0 health from a source other than water it violently explodes.
 All adjacent creatures make a Dexterity save, taking 2 wound dice in Fire damage on fail.

 **Actions**